 As skaters become more competitive and advance to higher levels, they’ll have the opportunity to compete in qualifying competitions.
 These types of competitions are events in which skaters compete to earn a spot at the U.S. Championships.
 At this popular competition, the best skaters qualify for the World Figure Skating Championships and the Olympic Winter Games.
 This may seem like a lofty goal for your preschooler, but give skating a chance—you never know when a few mastered tricks will blossom into a love for the sport and for competition!

-Beginning a new sport can be scary for young children, even if they’re excited at the same time.
-Set them up for success with the right pair of ice skates from Riedell!
+Beginning a new sport can be scary for anyone, even if you’re excited at the same time.
+Set yourself or your child up for success with the right pair of ice skates from Riedell!
 We have an extensive product selection to help you find the right fit for your skater’s first day out on the ice, whether that involves choosing from our range of boots or finding a custom fit.
 Boots that are custom-fitted to your skater’s exact foot specifications will help them step out onto the ice with confidence and comfort.
 With over 65 years dedicated to researching and creating the best figure skating boots possible, Riedell can help you find (or create!) the ideal figure skates for your child.